 7/10

 How’s the fuel economy?
-The Prius Plug-in Hybrid boasts an EPA-estimated 44 miles of range for the SE and 40 miles for XSE models.
-This is excellent for a plug-in hybrid.
-On Edmunds' standardized test route, however, the Prius Plug-In Hybrid had trouble hitting those targets.
-Our XSE test vehicle only covered 33.7 miles before the battery ran out of power and the gas engine started up.
-Still, the Prius Plug-in Hybrid is a very efficient vehicle overall.
-On our route, our XSE test car got an observed 50.9 mpg.
+The Prius Plug-in Hybrid is EPA-rated for 44 miles of range for the SE and 40 miles for XSE trims.
+Both are excellent for a plug-in hybrid.
+The Prius Plug-in Hybrid had trouble hitting those marks in our testing, though.
+Our XSE test car only covered 33.7 miles before running out of battery and switching to the gas engine.
+But the plug-in Prius is still very efficient, returning 50.9 mpg combined in our testing.

 Toyota estimates that it takes about four hours to charge the Prius Plug-in Hybrid's 13.6-kWh battery pack on a 240-volt charger.